| Introduction

 Similarly, hits on Java applets, ActiveX controls, and executable

 files are recorded in the log file.
+Different web

 servers record different information, but the following information